dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 ## The dict-in-a-list-pitfall

-The maybe most prominent example where nesting of dicts and lists deteriorates human readibility and causes misinterpretation is where a dict is nested inside a list.
+A very prominent example where nesting of dicts and lists deteriorates human readibility and causes misinterpretation is where a dict is nested inside a list.
 Read below example to see why:

 ~~~